JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 3. Open or import the existing project in Eclipse as Java project.
    * Remark: Importing it as gradle project will not work correctly.
    * Refresh the project in Eclipse
-4. Create a run/debug configuration for the main class `org.jabref.JabRefLauncher` and/or for `org.jabref.JabRefMain` \(both can be used equivalently\)
+4. Create a run/debug configuration for the main class `org.jabref.gui.JabRefLauncher` and/or for `org.jabref.gui.JabRefMain` \(both can be used equivalently\)
    * Remark: The run/debug configuration needs to be added by right clicking the class \(e.g. JabRefLauncher or JabRefMain\) otherwise it will not work.

      ![Creating the run/debug configuration by right clicking on the class](../.gitbook/assets/eclipse-create-run-config%20%281%29.png)